How to Remove Paint from Plastic: 2 Easy and Effective Methods

 This method is very slow, but it gets the job done.
 The sharper the tool, the more effective it is.
 The scraping method works well with poster paints, water-soluble paints, and especially dried oil paint.

-There are some kinds of plastic that are very sensitive to sharp objects, and scratching it would destroy its aesthetics.
+Some kinds of plastic are very sensitive to sharp objects, and scratching it would destroy its aesthetics.
 For these kinds of plastic, you may want to use a stainless steel spoon or a hard, disposable plastic spoon instead of a sharp tool like a hobby knife.

 It is also good to have some lights near your workplace to ensure precision when scraping off the paint.